facebook/chisel/README.md

 brew install chisel
 ```

-Then follow the instructions Homebrew displays to add chisel to your _~/.lldbinit_.
+Then follow the instructions that Homebrew displays to add chisel to your _~/.lldbinit_.

 Alternatively, download chisel and add the following line to your _~/.lldbinit_ file.
 If it doesn't exist, create it.